jedi95/combatsim/README.txt

 Command line options
 --------------------
  -c         Runs a comparison. (default is off)
- -D         Disables the armor debuff on the target. (default is on) -g         Generate comparison charts. (default is off) -H <arg>   Sets the target's HP. (default is 1,000,000) -h         Displays command line help.
+ -D         Disables the armour debuff on the target. (default is on) -g         Generate comparison charts. (default is off) -H <arg>   Sets the target's HP. (default is 1,000,000) -h         Displays command line help.